Physics & Astronomy Department

 The Department of Physics and Astronomy has several scholarships that are available for both undergraduate and graduate students.

 Applications for scholarships are due every spring semester for awards for the following summer of academic year.
-To apply for a Physics and Astronomy Scholarship, follow this link.
-Applications are due on Monday, March 19, 2018 for the 2018-19 academic year and 2018 summer.
+Applications for 2018-19 are closed.
+Applications for 2019-20 will be avalible by late fall.

 This scholarship was established to honor Professor Donald E. Olson who taught in the Physics Department from1954 to 1985.
 Professor Olson's enthusiasm and passion inspired students and faculty to follow new avenues of research in the field of physics.
 The Donald Olson Memorial Scholarship provides support for students in the early stages of their scientific studies.
 Students may receive support to work on a research project in physics.
 Depending on applications received, one or more awards of $2000 or more may be made each year, often in conjunction with an Undergraduate Research Opportunities Program (UROP) award.
 To qualify for consideration, a student must have a good academic record and be a freshman or sophomore (or a high school student or graduate) sponsored by a Physics faculty member.
 To apply, establish a plan for a research project with a faculty member and have this project brought to the attention of the Department by early March, so that you can meet the deadline for applications (see above).
 A plan submitted for a UROP application is sufficient, provided the nature of the additional work is explained.